chbach/kirby-imgrd/README.md

 ## Output
 The plugin will create links to the original with the class `fancybox` and the relation `gallery`.
 As a result, you can use the jQuery [FancyBox](http://fancyapps.com/fancybox/) to create a nice gallery.

-## License
+## License and Contact
 You can use the code and alter it to your needs as you like.
 Feel free to fork the repo and send pull requests.
+Don't claim it as your own, please!

+Follow me [@chrstphbach](https://twitter.com/chrstphbach) for updates.
+I would love to see some projects that make use of my plugin!